sparkfun/eng_application/Documentation/README.md

 8. Spit out any remaining toothpaste from your mouth into the sink.

-The American Dental Association provides an excellent demo of [ How to Brush Your Teeth](https://www.youtube.com/watch?v=xm9c5HAUBpY) through YouTube.
+The American Dental Association provides an excellent demo of [ How to Brush Your Teeth](https://www.youtube.com/watch?v=xm9c5HAUBpY) on YouTube.

 ### Maintaining Your Tools and Cleaning Up